barberd/coco9511pak/README.md

 ## Using the Board

 Set the 6 dip switches (SW1) for the desired base IO address.
 These correspond to address lines A2 through A7.
-The default is $FF70 (switches set to 011100), which generally should not have a conflict unless you have configured another hardware device with a conflicting IO address.
+The default is $FF70 (switches set to 011100), which generally should not have a conflict unless one has configured another hardware device with a conflicting IO address.
 See [here](https://www.cocopedia.com/wiki/index.php/External_Hardware_IO_Address_Map) for a list of known IO hardware addresses.

 The four addresses used correspond to different registers on the Am9511 and board.
 For example, if given base address of $FF70: